mzhang28/sspaper/chapters/04-spectral-sequences.typ

   )
 }, kind: "image", supplement: [Figure], caption: [Pages $E_(1, 2)$ of a cohomological spectral sequence]) <spectralSequenceFigure>

-Although these pages are infinite, we typically operate solely in the first quadrant, such that all other groups are definitionally trivial.
+Although these pages stretch infinitely in all directions, we typically operate solely in the first quadrant, such that all other groups are definitionally trivial.
+This forces any particular point $(p,q)$ to eventually converge, as the differentials coming in and out of that page will eventually have one endpoint that falls outside of the first quadrant, making it trivial, which means $E^(p,q)$ for the next page will be $kerOf(0) / imOf(0)$, which is the same group as the previous page.

+Additionally, we make another simplifying assumptions to make the formalization easier, but at the cost of generality.
+To ensure that there are no extension problems when adding the components of any particular diagonal of the $E_infinity$ page, we assume that all the spectra we deal with are $k$-truncated.
+#TODO[why does this lead to no extension problems?]

 == Exact couples

-Exact couples, due to @massey_exact_1952, are a convenient way to "wrap" up the data of a spectral sequence such that its grading can be treated uniformly.
+Exact couples, due to @massey_exact_1952, are a convenient way to represent the data required to form a spectral sequence.
-They arise naturally from the classical construction of the Serre spectral sequence, as described in @hatcher_spectral_2004.

-It is convenient to represent spectral sequence data this way because it provides extra information that we can use to determine the $d$s of future pages, that the spectral sequence structure doesn't carry by itself.
+It exploits the fact that the morphisms in long exact sequences follow a pattern, making it able to be represented uniformly as graded homomorphisms.
-To get from an exact couple to a spectral sequence, we can simply "forget" some components of our exact couple.
+To get from an exact couple to a spectral sequence, we can simply "forget" extra data from our exact couple.
+This extra data is needed because each page of the spectral sequence only gives us the next page's groups $E_r$, but not its differentials $d_r$.

+Another notable aspect of the exact couple approach is that it separates the algebraic machinery of iterating the spectral sequence from the homotopy theory, giving us a purely algebraic way of referring to this.
-Note that while all exact couples give rise to a spectral sequence, not all spectral sequences are necessarily derived from an exact couple.
+While all exact couples give rise to a spectral sequence, not all spectral sequences are necessarily derived from an exact couple.
 In this section, we will describe how to iterate an exact couple, and how to use an exact couple to construct a spectral sequence.

 // TODO: Figure out where to put this sentence